kkohbrok/mimi-metadata-minimalization/draft-kohbrok-mimi-metadata-minimalization.md

 Existing group members can then decrypt the identity link keys to learn the real identities of the added users.

-The hub, receiving the commit message, adds the encrypted identity link keys to the room's state.
+When it receoves a Commit message, the hub adds the encrypted identity link keys to the room's state.

 Finally, the added user receiving the welcome can then obtain the encrypted